Ask a COVID-19 Question

 Enroll in Smart Traveler Enrollment Program (STEP) to receive health and security updates.

-- The Department of State has issued a Global Level 4 Health Advisory advising U.S. citizens not to travel abroad due to the global impact of COVID-19.
+- The Department of State has issued a Level 3 – Reconsider Travel Advisory advising U.S. citizens to reconsider travel to Germany due to COVID-19.

 Entry and Exit Requirements:

 - Are U.S. citizens permitted to enter?
 No (with a few exceptions, see below)